September 10, 2018

 Everyone can help prevent suicide by learning the warning signs, removing firearms, medications and other potential tools for suicide among people at risk and contacting the National Suicide Prevention Lifeline for help.
 The National Suicide Prevention Lifeline at 1-800-273-TALK (8255) is a confidential, toll-free number to people considering self-harm.
 It is available 24 hours a day, 7 days a week.

-In addition, CCHHS’ Community Triage Center (CTC) in Roseland provides evaluation, crisis stabilization and treatment for patients presenting with psychiatric and/or substance-related crises 24 hours a day, 7 days a week.
-To make an appointment with a mental health professional at Cook County Health & Hospitals System, you can also call 312-864-0200.
+In addition, CCH’ Community Triage Center (CTC) in Roseland provides evaluation, crisis stabilization and treatment for patients presenting with psychiatric and/or substance-related crises 24 hours a day, 7 days a week.
+To make an appointment with a mental health professional at Cook County Health, you can also call 312-864-0200.